 What Is Phishing & How Does It Work?

-Did you know that in 2022, more than 300,000 Americans were phishing victims?
-And the problem is only getting worse — the study found that phishing attacks increased by a whopping 67% between 2019 and 2021 alone.
+Did you know that in 2023, almost 300,000 Americans were phishing victims?
+And the problem is only getting worse — the study found that phishing attacks increased by a whopping 67% between 2020 and 2022 alone.
+Phishing is the most common cyber threat, with an estimated 3.4 billion spam emails sent every day worldwide.
 Given these numbers, it’s clear that we all need to educate ourselves about this threat and learn how to protect ourselves from it.

 In this quick guide, we’ll explain what phishing is, how it works, and what you can do to keep yourself safe from these attacks.